 In this section, I will give a small list of monitors that are best, in my experience, for a dual monitor setup.

-For Multitasking and other non-gaming purposes, the Samsung S22R350FHN is a 22-inch 1080p thin bezel IPS 60Hz monitor that can be found on Amazon.
+For Multitasking and other non-gaming purposes, the Samsung S22R350FHN is a 22-inch 1080p thin bezel IPS 60Hz monitor that can be found on Amazon for only $109.
 Unless you are in design work or simply just prefer having a bigger monitor, then this monitor is perfect.
 You can find this monitor on amazon by following this LINK.
 You can game on this monitor; in fact, it will be great, but if your PC can run at 1080p 144Hz, I recommend trying a monitor like that

 The Acer Predator XB271HK bmiprz 27-inch is a UHD IPS monitor with a 60Hz 4ms display.
 The monitor supports G-sync and has built-in speakers for those days where you don’t feel like wearing a headset.
 To find out more about this beast, follow this link.